lukesherwood/beerfinda/README.md

 Todo:

-- fix featured page to use the new nuxt way of doing
+- static pages
-- then fix card carousel
+- fix merchant links in beerPage
 - add active class to pagination current page
 - add current search term to display in search component if set by query
 - beer search/pages a tiny bit wonky?? it kinda gets stuck loading